 Learn to turn conflict into a more positive dynamic through collaborative problem-solving and alternative dispute resolution, and find yourself in great demand.

-You can also complete this program as a dual J.D./M.S. in Negotiations and Conflict Management , whichallows you to earn both degrees with 18 fewer credits than would be required to earn the two degrees independently.
+You can also complete this program as a dual J.D./M.S. in Negotiations and Conflict Management , which allows you to earn both degrees with 12 fewer credits than would be required to earn the two degrees independently.

 What You'll Learn

-- Work with individuals, families, neighborhoods, organizations, regulatory bodies, conflicting social and ethnic groups, and even nations.
+- work with individuals, communities, organizations, regulatory bodies, conflicting social and ethnic groups, and even nations

 Beyond the Classroom